davidgiga1993/octoploy/README.md

 # Templates which should be applied AFTER processing the other templates and base yml files
 postApplyTemplates: [ ]

+includes:
+  # List of additional k8s files that should be included
+  # and are located outside of this app folder.
+  # All paths are relative to this config file.
+  k8s: [ ]

 # Action which should be executed if a configmap has been changed
 on-config-change:
   # Available options: